endrizzimarco/POCoin/README.md

 ### Liveness

-**1. A correct transaction sent to a node will always be added to the blockchain, given that at most a minority of blockchain nodes (running Paxos) can crash**
+**1. A correct transaction sent to a node will always be added to the blockchain given that at most a minority of blockchain nodes (running Paxos) can crash**

  - Our implementation of Paxos uses an increasing ballot when a node makes multiple proposals for the same instance.
-This ensures that the blockchain keeps making progress even if a node crashes.
+This ensures that the blockchain keeps making progress even if a node with a higher ballot crashes.

 - Due to the PoW, it is very unlikely that multiple nodes will run consensus for the same instance at the same time.
 However, in the case that a node gets nacked, it will have to recalculate a PoW solution from scratch.
-The PoW acts as a back-off and will make it highly unlikely that a "collision" will happen again for the same instance.
+The PoW acts as a back-off and will make it highly unlikely that a "collision" will happen again for the same Paxos instance.

+- By mapping the block height to a Paxos instance, we prevent a node from proposing a block for an instance beyond or prior the current height (assuming no malicious nodes).

-- Termination only holds if the PoW puzzle is sufficiently difficult to solve, as otherwise the back-off would not be long enough.
+- Termination only holds if the PoW puzzle is sufficiently difficult to solve, as otherwise the back-off would not be long and varied enough, leading to nodes infinitely competing for the same Paxos instance.

 **2. The PoW algorithm will eventually find a nonce solving the block**